nicolesylvester/CS386-Learn_Coding/verification and validation/verification_validation.md

 ## 2. Verification (tests) ##

-Verification aims to ensure that you correctly developed the product.

 ### 2.1.
 Unit test ###

 A unit test is an automated test that aims to verify the behavior of a component isolated from the rest of the system.
 For this deliverable, show an example of unit test that uses mock objects to isolate the class from the rest of the system.